Welcome to AVSAB

 The American Veterinary Society of Animal Behavior (AVSAB) is a group of veterinarians and research scientists dedicated to improving the lives of animals and people through an understanding of animal behavior.
 Join us and discover how insight into animal behavior can strengthen your bond with your pets and enhance the welfare of your patients.

-Current/renewing members should visit the Membership Page for more information about renewing your membership; new veterinary or affiliate members may apply at any time.
+Current/renewing members should visit this link Renew My Membership if your membership has expired.
+New veterinary or affiliate members may apply at any time by going to this link Join AVSAB.
 We look forward to your participation and contribution to the organization!
+If you have questions, please contact the Corresponding Secretary at email@example.com.

 To read and download this statement or any of our Position Statements, click here